BrianHicks/elm-string-graphemes/README.md

   If you do the wrong thing with these sequences, you'll crash your user's browser.

 - If you operate at the *character* level, you will split skin tones and genders off of people emoji.
-  Your user entered this text pretty precisely in these cases, don't lose their meaning!
+  Your user entered this text precisely in these cases, don't lose their meaning!

 - Think you don't need those pesky marks above and below letters?
   Think again!